openmpf/openmpf.github.io/docs/docs/Workflow-Manager-Architecture.md

-> **NOTICE:** This software (or technical data) was produced for the U.S. Government under contract, and is subject to the Rights in Data-General Clause 52.227-14, Alt.
+**NOTICE:** This software (or technical data) was produced for the U.S. Government under contract, and is subject to the Rights in Data-General Clause 52.227-14, Alt.
 IV (DEC 2007).
 Copyright 2021 The MITRE Corporation.
 All Rights Reserved.

-> **IMPORTANT:** This document describes the Workflow Manager architecture for batch processing.
-There is a separate architecture for stream processing that uses many of the same elements and concepts.
+<div style="background-color:orange"><p style="color:white; padding:5px"><b>WARNING:</b> This document was last updated for OpenMPF 0.10.0.
+It describes the Workflow Manager architecture for batch processing.
+The stream processing architecture uses many of the same elements and concepts.</p></div>

 # Workflow Manager Overview

-The OpenMPF consists of three major pieces:
+OpenMPF consists of three major pieces:

 1. A collection of **Components** which process media
-2. A **Node Manager**, which launches and monitors running components in the system
+2. A **Node Manager**, which launches and monitors running components in the system in a non-Docker deployment
 3. The **Workflow Manager** (WFM), which allows for the creation of jobs and manages the flow through active components

 These pieces are supported by a number of modules which provide shared functionality, as shown in the dependency diagram below: